Cector1/SwapQuest-v1/README.md

 **Built with ❤️ for the Avalanche ecosystem**

-# SwapQuest - WorldCoin x AVAX Gaming 🌍⚡
+# SwapQuest - WorldCoin Gaming 🌍⚡

-A **WorldCoin MiniApp** built on **Avalanche Fuji** that combines DeFi gaming with WorldID verification for a secure and engaging crypto experience.
+A **WorldCoin MiniApp** that combines DeFi gaming with WorldID verification for a secure and engaging crypto experience.

 ## 🌟 What's New - WorldCoin Integration